0mhz/R-econometrics/README.md

-A collection of exercises, algorithms and code snippets for R from university lectures and personal projects.
-Work in progress.
+An arbitrary collection of exercises, algorithms and code snippets for R and STATA from university lectures and personal projects.